loot/libloot/docs/metadata/data_structures/message.rst

 Equality
 --------

-The equality of two message data structures is determined by comparing the values of their ``content`` keys.
-If a content key is a string, it is treated as a localised content list containing a single English-language string.
-The two message data structures are then equal if their localised content lists are identical.
+Two message data structures are equal if their `type`, `content` and `condition` fields are equal, after any `subs` values have been substituted into `content` strings.
+If the `content` field is a string, it is treated as a localised content list containing a single English-language string.
+String equality is case sensitive.

 Examples
 --------